Emmy Noether: Graduate students

-Witt was initially supervised by Noether, but her position was revoked in April 1933 and he was assigned to Gustav Herglotz instead.
-He received his PhD in July 1933 with a thesis on the Riemann-Roch theorem and zeta-functions, and went on to make several contributions that now bear his name.
+Witt was initially supervised by Noether, but her position was revoked in April 1933 and he was reassigned to Gustav Herglotz.
+He received his PhD in July 1933 with a thesis on the Riemann-Roch theorem and zeta-functions, and went on to make several contributions that bear his name.
 Tsen, best remembered for proving Tsen's theorem, received his doctorate that December.
-He returned to China in 1935 and started teaching at National Chekiang University, but died only five years later.
+He returned to China in 1935 to teach at National Chekiang University, but died five years later.
 (Note: Accounts of Tsen's date of death vary: Kimberling (1981) states that he died "some time in 1939 or 40" and Ding, Kang & Tan (1999) state that he died in November 1940, but a local newspaper recorded his date of death as 1 October 1940.)
 Schilling also began studying under Noether, but was forced to find a new advisor due to Noether's emigration.
 Under Helmut Hasse, he completed his PhD in 1934 at the University of Marburg.
-He later worked as a post doc at Trinity College, Cambridge, before moving to the United States.
+He later worked as a postdoc at Trinity College, Cambridge, before moving to the United States.

-Noether's other students were Wilhelm Dörnte, who received his doctorate in 1927 with a thesis on groups, Werner Vorbeck, who did so in 1935 with a thesis on splitting fields, and Wolfgang Wichmann, who did so 1936 with a thesis on p-adic theory.
+Noether's other students were Wilhelm Dörnte, who received his doctorate in 1927 with a thesis on groups; Werner Vorbeck, who did so in 1935 with a thesis on splitting fields; and Wolfgang Wichmann, who did so in 1936 with a thesis on p-adic theory.
 There is no information about the first two, but it is known that Wichmann supported a student initiative that unsuccessfully attempted to revoke Noether's dismissal and died as a soldier on the Eastern Front during World War II.